Question: "Does God hate me?"

 Pride was the first sin (Isaiah 14:12–14) and the sin that corrupted humanity (Genesis 3:5–6; 1 John 2:15–16).
 Pride will go along with God on some things but insists on having the final vote.
 When we exalt ourselves as God’s judge and jury, we are living in pride.
 When we pass judgment on His Word rather than allowing it to judge us, we are walking in pride (Psalm 119:105).
 Pride convinces us that God’s unchanging standard is proof that He hates us.
 So, many times, people who declare that God hates them are defining themselves by a sin and demanding that God accept that sin.
 He will accept people, but they must cast off pride and confess their sin, agreeing with Him about the sin they are defending (John 6:37; 1 Corinthians 6:9–11).

-God does not hate anyone.
+God does not hate anyone, in the sense of withholding blessings unfairly.
 However, those who, by their life choices, set themselves against Him cannot expect His blessing and protection (1 Samuel 2:30; Malachi 2:2).
 Those who choose rebellion against God’s plan for their lives will experience the consequences of their choices (Matthew 7:13–14; 25:41; John 3:36).
 They will spend an eternity recognizing the rightness of their punishment for rejecting the sacrifice God’s Son made on their behalf (Luke 16:19–31; Hebrews 10:29).
 The good news is that we never have to experience God’s righteous wrath upon our sin if we accept Jesus as our substitute (Romans 1:18; 2 Corinthians 5:21).
 He took our punishment so that God’s love, not His wrath, could define our lives.
 If we reject all His attempts to bring us to Himself, He rejects us in the end and allows us to suffer the consequences (Psalm 119:118).
 As Hebrews 10:31 says, “It is a dreadful thing to fall into the hands of the living God.”